Fishywishi/Nitro/README.md

   - `boosters`: Lists all Nitro boosters that have redeemed Nitro privileges.
   - `commands`: Lists the redemption and removal commands present in the configuration.
 - `/force-remove`: Forcefully removes an active Nitro booster from the `nitro-boosters` list in the configuration.
 This command will execute the available removal commands for the targeted user.
-- `!config-reload`: Reloads the configuration file.
+- `/config-reload`: Reloads the configuration file.
 ## Building

 1. First, [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or download the project's source code.